Quantifying Pharmacodynamic Biomarkers: Drug Impact and Bioanalysis in New Chemical Entity Development

 ➔ Biosimilars manufacturers can promote optimization by:5

-☉ engage with the regulatory authorities during the early stages of development of biosimilars to capture their interest.
+☉ Engage with the regulatory authorities during the early stages of the development of biosimilars to capture their interest.

 ➔ Contract research organizations (CROs) can lend expertise to sponsor companies:20

 ☉ To develop a holistic, tailor-made, and optimal clinical development plan (CDP) without losing focus on the commercial aspect of the business

 ☉ By using therapeutic and regulatory expertise, real-world data, and market access strategies to influence access to biosimilars and to establish competitive pricing.

 ➔ By forging strategic global alliances and enhancing their expertise in biosimilars development.